aa-fiu-classes/cnt-4713-web/project-2.md

 ### Server Application Specification

-The server application MUST be compiled into `server` binary, accepting two command-line arguments:
+The server application MUST be written in `server.py` file (you can create additional `.py` files and modules), accepting two command-line arguments:

-    $ server <PORT> <FILE-DIR>
+    $ ./server.py <PORT> <FILE-DIR>

 - `<PORT>`: port number on which server will "listen" on connections (expects UDP packets to be received).
 The server must accept connections coming from any interface.
 - `<FILE-DIR>`: directory name where to save the received files.

 For example, the command below should start the server listening on port `5000` and saving received files in the directory `/save`.

-    $ ./server 5000 /save
+    $ ./server.py 5000 /save

 **Requirements**

 - The server must open a UDP socket on the specified port number

 - The server should gracefully process incorrect port number and exit with a non-zero error code (you can assume that the folder is always correct).
-In addition to exit, the server must print out on standard error (`std::cerr`) an error message that starts with `ERROR:` string.
+In addition to exit, the server must print out on standard error (using `sys.stderr.write()`) an error message that starts with `ERROR:` string.

 - The server should exit with code zero when receiving `SIGQUIT`/`SIGTERM` signal